Nublu Records: The Brazilian connection

-3 Na Massa was founded in Sao Paulo, Brazil, by producer Rica Amabis, and the Silva brothers, drummer Pupillo and bass-player, Sucinto.
+3 Na Massa was founded in São Paulo, Brazil, by producer Rica Amabis, and the Silva brothers, drummer Pupillo and bass-player, Sucinto.
 Also known as Dengue, the Silva brothers are well known as the rhythm section of the popular Brazilian fusion-rock band, Nação Zumbi (Zombie Nation.)
 The mysterious, ambient electronica of their first album, "The Brotherhood of Seduction," (2008) is tinged with dub and their own Brazilian sounds.
 A concept piece, it tells the stories of 13 women, using some of Brazil's top female voices, Céu, Nina Miranda, Thalma de Freitas, Karine Carvalho and Alice Braga.

 Otto is an established star in his native Brazil, where the Brazilian singer, composer and producer has long been hailed as a prominent voice in the manguebeat movement, as part of the bands Mundo Livre S/A and Chico Science.
 Growing up in remote Pernambuco state in Brazil's North-East, he was steeped in the rich mix of local rhythms, a rural sophistication he melds with international urban grooves.
 With drummer Pupillo, he co-produced his fifth album, his first for Nublu Records, the haunting Certa Manha Acordei de Sonhos Intranquilos, (One Morning I Awoke From Restless Dreams) which includes a ska tinged ode to Iemanja, the Yoruba goddess of the sea.
 Label founder Ersahin co-wrote the track, "Six Minutos."
 The album features the Brazilian singers Céu and Grammy winner, Julieta Venegas.